 Irish soda bread is a quick bread that is dense and moist.
-Instead of yeast, it is leavened with baking soda and buttermilk therefore it takes less than one hour to make.
+Instead of yeast, the bread is leavened with baking soda and buttermilk; therefore, it takes less than one hour to make.
 Raisins and orange zest give it a nice flavor.

-Like my son, many of us have fond memories of special foods and recipes that we ate when we were children.
-One of the reasons I created this blog is to share family favorite recipes with my readers as well as for my son.
-This will give them access to childhood recipes that they can prepare for themselves and their family.
+Like my son, many of us have fond memories of special foods and recipes we ate when we were children.
+One of the reasons I created this blog is to share favorite family recipes with my readers and my son.
+The blog will give them access to childhood recipes that they can prepare for themselves and their family.

 The dough will be slightly sticky.
 I was surprised by this and did not think it would work!
 But it did!